ICanBoogie/Accessor/README.md

 also creates an HTML coverage report in "build/coverage".
 The directory can later be cleaned with the `make clean` command.

+To ensure tests are running with the minimum requirements, it is advised to run them inside the provided container.
+The container is started with the `make test-container` command.
+Once inside the container, `make test` and `make test-coverage` can be used.
+Xdebug is available in the container and ready for debugging, it uses the servername `accessor-tests` and the absolute path `/app`.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).

 [![Build Status](https://img.shields.io/travis/ICanBoogie/Accessor.svg)](https://travis-ci.org/ICanBoogie/Accessor)